iwsylit/spotify-utils/README.md

 8. Gather songs from all your playlists to a specified *"news"* playlist and order them by date added
 9. *Something else?*

-It is possible to use these utils via CLI or API.
+It is possible to use these utils via CLI or API.\
+The repo comes along with a [Telegram bot](https://github.com/iwsylit/spotify-utils-bot).

 ## Requirements
 **Python 3** with ***spotipy*** and ***tqdm*** packages.\